Support Page Content

 - provide data regarding community outputs and outcomes

 Applications will be reviewed on a rolling basis.
-For the 2022-2023 academic year, priority consideration will be given to those who apply by April 18 and May 2, 2022.
-If you have questions, we encourage you to attend one of the information sessions.
+For the 2023 - 2024 academic year, the deadline to apply is March 17.
+If you have questions, we encourage you to view the information session first.
 You can also email the Sacramento Valley College Corps.
-We encourage you to register and attend an information session.

 These information sessions are for organizations interested in applying to be a host site for the Sacramento Valley College Corps.
 Information sessions are via Zoom.

 New Info Sessions Coming Soon.

 For Faculty and Staff

 Hornet faculty, staff, and campus centers can participate in the SVCC in many ways, including: